alejandro501/ios-penetration-testing-cheat-sheet/README.md

+How this version differs from the original: I set it up with iPhone7 / iOS 15.8.4 and Elementary OS 7.1, changing parts where setup and progress differs from the original one.

+Last full system setup: May of 2025

+---

 # iOS Penetration Testing Cheat Sheet

 This is more of a checklist for myself.
 May contain useful tips and tricks. **Still need to add a lot of things.**